 When I moved to Vancouver two and a half years ago, Kaiya suggested we make our own ABC of Vancouver book/list when she came to visit out west.
-(Toronto is the only city in Gürth’s Canada Concept books, but he does have some cross-Canada titles, including ABC of Canada and Canada 123).
-So, last summer, when Kaiya (then seven) and her little brother Kieran (then four) came to visit, we got to work on making the Vancouver version of their favourite book.
+So, when Kaiya and her little brother Kieran came to visit, we got to work.
 I’m happy to report that we completed every activity (except for one) in just one week.
 Kaiya was a little squeamish on trying sushi.

 So, grab your kiddos and go on these 26 little adventures in Vancouver this summer!

 Exploring Vancouver from A to Z

 A is for aquabus, a little bus on the water!
 It will take you to Granville Island, Science World and more.